edgelesssys/marblerun.sh/content/docs/building-services/graphene.md

 ```
 After the premain is done running, it will automatically spawn your application.

-For a better illustration on the differences between the two premain variants, check out our ["Hello World" sample on GitHub.](https://github.com/edgelesssys/marblerun/tree/master/samples/graphene-hello)
+For a better illustration of the differences between the two premain variants, check out our ["Hello World" sample on GitHub.](https://github.com/edgelesssys/marblerun/tree/master/samples/graphene-hello)

 ### Host environment variables
 The premain needs access to some host [environment variables for configuration]({{< ref "docs/workflows/add-service.md#step-3-start-your-service" >}}):